 I explain how individual cells can be modified without requiring the entire data set to be updated.
 This is very important in large data sets, to prevent flicker and improve performance.

 I show how HTML can be used to format data cell contents (even images) and tooltips:

-This section presents the different callback properties that are settable in the old and new uitable, for events such as cell selection, data modification, key press, and mouse click.
+This section of my uitable report presents the different callback properties that are settable in the old and new uitable, for events such as cell selection, data modification, key press, and mouse click.
 The discussion includes a working code example for validating user input and reverting invalid edits.
 The section also includes a discussion of how to avoid and overcome problems that may occur with the callback execution.